Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Kinetic equation for nonequilibrium Wigner function and Fokker- Planck equation for distribution function of hydrodynamic variables

-The two limiting cases follow from the system of transport equations \ref{eq2.47}), (\ref{eq2.48}).
-First, unless we consider nonlinear hydrodynamic correlations then obtain a kinetic equation for Wigner function of quantum Bose particles.
-Second, if we take no account the kinetic processes then obtain a Fokker-Plank equation for distribution function $f(a;t)$, that corresponds to results of Morozov article \cite{l24}:
+The two limiting cases follow from the system of transport equations (\ref{eq2.43}), (\ref{eq2.44}).
+First, unless we consider the nonlinear hydrodynamic correlations we will obtain the kinetic equation for Wigner function of quantum Bose particles.
+Second, if we do not take into account the kinetic processes, then we will obtain a Fokker-Plank equation for distribution function $f({\bf{a}};t)$, that corresponds to the results of the article \cite{Moroz1981}:

-where (\ref{eq2.49}) transforms to $\upsilon (a,a')$ from \cite{l24}:
+where (\ref{eq2.45}) transforms to $\upsilon ({\bf a,a}')$ from \cite{Moroz1981}